dkorotkov444/movie-api/README.md

 - CORS is currently enabled for all origins in `index.js` (development convenience).
 Harden this for production.
 - Movie title validation in some routes uses a conservative alphanumeric check — titles with punctuation may require relaxed validation.
 - Sample user/password pairs are present in `files/users.json` for test/dev purposes; do not use them in production.

+## Scripts / tools

+- The `scripts/` folder contains maintenance and data-migration utilities (for example `migrate-favorites.js` and `users-cleanup.js`).
+Treat these as developer tools — run them locally when needed.
+They are not part of the production server runtime.

+## Data files (fixtures / backups)

+- The repository contains data files used as fixtures and backups.
+Suggested location is `data/fixtures/` for test fixtures (movies, starring lists, small `users.json` for testing) and `data/backups/` for full database exports/backups.
+- Should you push `data/` to GitHub?
+It depends:
+	- If the data contains no secrets and is small (test fixtures), keeping them in the repo is convenient for CI, tests, and onboarding.
+Use `data/fixtures/` for this.
+	- For full database backups or large exports (`reeldb.*.backup*.json`) you may prefer to keep them outside the repo or in a separate releases/storage bucket (they can bloat the repository).
+Put backups in `data/backups/` and consider adding them to `.gitignore` if you don't want them versioned.

 ## Dependencies
 See `package.json` for the full list.
 Key libraries: `express`, `mongoose`, `passport`, `passport-jwt`, `passport-local`, `bcrypt`, `jsonwebtoken`, `express-validator`.